pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

   * `-reportfile` ➡️ `--report-file`
   * `-language` ➡️ `--use-version`

-* If you have written custom XPath rule, look out for warning about deprecated XPath attributes.
+* If you have written custom XPath rule, look out for warnings about deprecated XPath attributes.
 These warnings might look like
   ```
   WARNING: Use of deprecated attribute 'VariableDeclaratorId/@Image' by XPath rule 'VariableNaming' (in ruleset 'VariableNamingRule'), please use @Name instead
   ```
-  and often suggest already an alternative.
+  and often already suggest an alternative.

 ## Use cases